kailash-manasarovar/statement/docs/timeline/2023/march.md

 - It's weird.

 !!! tip "Show and tell"
-    - I now believe Paqui created this situation in order that he might see me, the target.
+    - I now believe Paqui engineered this situation in order that her husband might see me, the target.
+    - Does this mean Paqui's husband did not turn up at my house as part of the [switcheroo porn special](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero)?

 ## Work stress